nikeboke/SoundEventClassification/README.md

 According to signal theory n_stft = n_fft/2 + 1, 257 frequency bins(n_stft) are calculated over a window size of 512.
 The hop length of the window is chosen as 256 to have a better overlapping in calculating the STFT.

-Part of my project for ELEC440 Advanced Sensors feel free to use the code and contact me Support Open Source! ekin_boke@arcelik.com
+Part of my project for ELEC440 Advanced Sensors.
+Feel free to use the code and contact me
+Support Open Source!
+ekin_boke@arcelik.com